asishsahadev/armsysredirect/README.md

 # armsysredirect
 Redirects system calls of Android Kernel
+This was done as apart of thesis work done at Amrita Vishwa Vidyapeetham.

-This program is intended to produce a LKM has been made as a part of dissertation done on analysing system calls in Anrdoid kernel.
+This program is intended to produce a LKM for redirecting system calls in Anrdoid kernel.
 This LKM redirects one system calls to another.

 The Makefile contained with this LKM contains the relevant instructions required for cross-compiling the program to ARM architecture as a module.